 Just like for sex coaches, sex therapists have a duty to ensure their clients feel comfortable.
 Getting past the mental roadblocks behind intimacy can be unnerving.
 This is where a trusted practitioner can make a world of difference.

 One of the most important, often overlooked aspects of coaching is personal fulfillment.
 This comes with helping an individual feel comfortable in their own skin.
 The topics discussed in these sessions can be heavy, long-running issues that haven’t been expressed out loud before.
 Being able to bring confidence to a client is a definite perk of becoming a licensed sex practitioner.
 Finding a company that can secure a sex coaching merchant account for your practice should not get in the way of facilitating clients.

 Payment Processing for Adult Businesses

 In order to being accepting payments in your sex therapy business, you will need to get a high risk merchant account.
 This way you can take debit, credit, ACH, mobile, and POS transactions.
-In order to do this you will need to research credit card processing companies who are capable of taking high risk industry types.
+In order to do this, you will need to research credit card processing companies that are capable of taking high risk industry types.
 Anything to do with the adult industry, sex specifically, falls into this category because of the topic that it deals with.
 This stigmatization does not mean that you will not be a successful business, just that it will be harder to get going.
 Set up your virtual terminal with secure and PCI compliant processing capabilities.

 Don’t worry that your business will be shutdown because of your industry type.
 Find a high risk provider to support you.